 When brands want to work with Bloggers, they could choose to collaborate with you for many reasons.
-Some of the things that could win you a collab are:
+First of all, a strong Domain Authority.
+While some of the other things that could win you a collab are:

 - The way your blog looks